Therapeutic Recreation

 Athabasca University Graduates from this program may be eligible for 60 credit units into Bachelor of Professional Arts - Human Services Major.

-Thompson Rivers University Graduates of this program is granted a maximum of 48 transfer credits into the Bachelor of Health Science.
+Thompson Rivers University Graduates of this program may be granted a maximum of 48 transfer credits into the Bachelor of Health Science.

 Recreation and Tourism Management